batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 [^rstudio_roxygen]: For a brief, visual overview of some of the RStudio-roxygen2 integration features, see [Writing Package Documentation](https://support.rstudio.com/hc/en-us/articles/200532317-Writing-Package-Documentation) from RStudio Support.

+[^sweet_feats]: Plus, I'd way rather have package maintainers working on those sweet feature requests I submitted than hunting around for a renegade letter or two in the function reference.